If a mobile banking app makes you think of depositing checks and discovering your balance quickly, you’re in good company. These are classic tasks.

 Digital wallet integration

 Digital wallets are increasingly becoming a norm as more retailers adopt cashless payment methods.
-According to a recent survey by consulting firm McKinsey, over two-thirds of U.S. consumers expect to have a digital wallet within two years.
+According to a recent survey from Banked, almost 60 percent of consumers have used a digital wallet in the past month.

 A digital wallet might be provided by a bank, a smartphone manufacturer or a third-party service.
 It allows consumers to store money digitally and make payments using their smartphones, and it helps them avoid fees, since there’s generally no fee for sending money to someone using a digital wallet.
-Some common examples include Apple Pay, Google Pay, Zelle and PayPal.
+Some common examples include:

 While many popular digital wallets aren’t directly provided by banks, banks can make digital wallets more accessible for consumers by making their bank accounts compatible with digital wallets or even integrating third-party services into mobile banking apps.